piougy/CzechIdMng/Realization/frontend/README.md

 ## (Optional) Install the dependencies for other sub modules

 We can install other application modules.
-For example we will install optional account management module **czechidm-acc**.
+We will install optional example module **czechidm-example**.

 All application modules are in **czechidm-modules** directory (in czechidm-client).
-Go to him and create symlink on acc module.
+Go to him and create symlink on example module.

+**IMPORTANT!** If are you Windows user, then you have to create symlink with command 'mklink /D'.

 `cd czechidm-modules`

-`ln -s ../../czechidm-acc`
+`ln -s ../../czechidm-example`

-Go to the acc module.
+Go to the example module.
 You can use symlink in czechidm-modules.

-`cd czechidm-acc`
+`cd czechidm-example`

 Install dependencies for production scope.